Mahmoud-nfz/SheSolves2022/Problem_10/statement.md

 You are given a final array state a after all n operations.
 Determine if there is a way to perform the operation that produces this result.
 In this case, if an answer exists, print the numbers of cyclical shifts that occurred during each of the n operations.

-The cave password will be those cyclical shifts in the ascending order.
+The cave password will be **the toal number** of those cyclical shifts.

 ## Input :
 The first line of the input contains an integer **T** (1 ≤ T ≤ 500) — the number of test cases in the test.